 - Helps control pets’ behavior

-Ceylon citronella is obtained from the Cymbopogon nardus Rendle plant and has the following active ingredients: geraniol (18 percent to 20 percent), limonene (9 percent to 11 percent), methyl isoeugenol (7 percent to 11 percent), citronellol (6 percent to 8 percent) and citronellal (5 percent to 15 percent).
-It has a scent similar to citrus fruits, wood and cinnamon.
+Ceylon citronella is obtained from the Cymbopogon nardus plant and has the following main active ingredients: citronellal (27.87 precent), geraniol (22.77 percent), geranial (14.54 percent), citronellol (11.85 percent) and neral (11.21 percent).
+(3) It has a scent similar to citrus fruits, wood and cinnamon.

-The Java type is similar and derived from a related species called Cymbopogon winterianus Jowitt.
-Java citronella’s active ingredients include: citronellal (32 percent to 45 percent), geraniol (11 percent to 13 percent), geranyl acetate (3 percent to 8 percent) and limonene (1 percent to 4 percent).
-Of the two types, Java is thought to be more powerful, and therefore it’s usually more expensive.
+The Java type is similar and derived from a related species called Cymbopogon winterianus.
+Java citronella’s main active ingredients include: geraniol (40.06 percent), citronellal (27.44 percent) and citronellol (10.45 percent).
+(4) Of the two types, Java is thought to be more powerful, and therefore it’s usually more expensive.
 It has a darker color and “fresher” scent similar to lemon and lemon essential oil.
 Of citronella’s active ingredients, the three that are most researched and valued include citronellol, citronellal and geraniol.

 Both types of citronella oil have widespread uses, including stress reduction, antibacterial or antiseptic action, and skin rejuvenation.
 Citronella essential oil is one of the most common aromatherapy oils and is part of what gives many household sprays and candles their signature scent.
-Additionally it can be used as a food additive for flavor and preservation, so you can sometimes find it in drinks, dairy products and desserts.
+Additionally, it can be used as a food additive for flavor and preservation, so you can sometimes find it in foods and beverages.

 1. All-Natural Insect Repellent

-Citronella has been registered as a gentle, plant-based insect repellent in the United States since 1948.
-It has even been shown to repel dangerous Aedes aegypti mosquitoes, which are capable of spreading “dengue fever.”
-It’s also effective for helping to prevent body lice, head lice and flies.
+Citronella has been registered as a gentle, plant-based insect repellent in the U.S. since 1948.
+It has even been shown to repel dangerous Aedes aegypti mosquitoes, which are capable of spreading dengue fever and the Zika virus.
+(5) Research published in The Israel Medical Association Journal also shows how citronella can be effective in helping to prevent head lice, too.
+(6)

 2. Anti-Inflammatory and Pain Reducer